josefsbreakfast/Polaris-Protocol/SCP-VoiceX_Casefiles/➰_forever_containment_cohorts_casefile.md

 - **2007 [REDACTED] breach** seeded it.
 - Every policy cycle since has re-justified it.
 - Today: one of **<5 people in UK** trapped at this overlap.

+---

+## 🏮 Footer

+*Forever Containment Cohorts* is a living node of the Polaris Protocol.
+It documents how long-tail casefiles seeded by breaches, Prevent, and behavioural pipelines persist for decades without closure.

+*Survivor authorship is sovereign.
+Containment is never neutral.*

+_Last updated: 2025-09-05_